• Skip to primary navigation

 This post may contain affiliate links that at no additional cost to you, I may earn a small commission from.

-Red Wing Heritage is perhaps the most iconic brand in American boots and their products are often the first high quality boots a guy buys — they were for me.
+Red Wing Heritage is perhaps America’s most iconic boot brand and typically the first high quality boot a guy buys.
+They were for me — my moc toe boots inspired this entire website!

 That’s why you need to learn why Red Wing’s Weekender Chelseas are unusual before you make the purchase: there’s a lot to love, and a lot that might turn you off.